 When the central bank is interested in controlling inflation, it sells government bonds to commercial banks and the public.
 Banks and the public pay the central bank in return of the bonds and this reduces excess reserves which in turn reduces the banks' ability to lend money, thereby decreasing money supply and increasing interest rates.

 The volume of central bank sale and purchase of government bonds depends on the target federal funds rate.
 The higher the change needed in federal funds rate, the bigger the sale or purchase.
 There are circumstance when sale and purchase of government bonds is not enough to move the economy to its target state.
-In such situations central banks engage in quantitative easy which involves sale and purchase of financial assets (in addition to government bonds).
+In such situations central banks engage in quantitative easing which involves sale and purchase of other financial assets (in addition to government bonds).

 In US, the Federal Reserve's Open Market Operations Committee sets target federal funds rate.
 Sale and purchase decisions are made depending on whether the target rate is higher or lower than the current rate.